kallerouvinen/keyboard-key-icon-generator/README.md

 - Add `font_path` and update other settings in `keyboard-key-icon-generator.py`
 - Set which keys to generate icons for in `key_names.py`
 - Run the script
-- Icons will be saved in icons-folder
+- Icons will be saved in `icons`-folder

 ## Possible future improvements